 Understanding what is going on with your mind during a crisis is the only way to control your behavior and produce the best outcomes for yourself and others.
 See how to do it.

 A crisis of any kind triggers our primitive mind, our fight, flight, or freeze reaction.
 It’s the part of our brain that we share with almost all living creatures.
 It is a natural reaction.
 For example, we hear an unexpected noise, and we jump or freeze.
 We don’t think about it.
 It just happens.

 Fear causes people to hoard goods to buy unnecessary things like guns.
 They are reacting to the fear and allowing it to filter all their decisions.
-They are not navigating crisis effectively.
+The main tools for Navigating crisis are logic and clear thinking.
 The problem is controlling them.
 These are the people who go to the grocery store during times reserved for senior citizens.
 They steal things they want from the shopping carts of others.
 It feels like we are living in a disaster movie.

 Crisis and pandemic situations trigger this primitive instinct.
 It is easy to become locked into this survival mentality in a crisis, engaging the primitive mind.
 When our primitive instincts take control, it distorts our higher thinking processes.
 It makes some people self-centered, selfish, even violent.

 Regaining emotional equilibrium is the only way to ensure you are making accurate decisions.
 When we decide based on fear or anger, it has negative consequences.
 Here are the steps that will help you regain control of your mind.

 1. Acknowledge the Fear

 The first thing you need to do is admit you are afraid.
 Once you do this, you can think about handling it and stop yourself from acting out of fear.
 That’s because fear quickly turns into anger.

 Yes, a crisis is scary; but I refuse to act in a selfish, self-serving way.
 I will preserve and protect the interests of myself and everyone in my circle of influence.
 Navigating crisis and pandemic situations effectively requires acknowledging but resisting fear.